ktorio/ktor-documentation/topics/server-typed-auth.md

 ## Combine with the classic API {id="mixing"}

-Both APIs work in the same application.
-You can nest a type-safe route inside a classic one, or the other way round:
+Both authentication APIs can be used in the same application.
+You can nest a type-safe route inside a route protected by the named provider API, or nest a provider-based route inside a type-safe route:

 ```kotlin
 routing {